-Please provide details of total Scope 3 emissions & its intensity, in the following format:
+4. Please provide details of total Scope 3 emissions & its intensity, in the following format:

-Parameter Unit FY 2022-23 FY 2021-22 Total Scope 3 emissions (Break-up of the GHG into $CO{2'}$ $CH{4'}$ $N_2O$ , HFCs, PFCs, $SF{6'}$ $NF{3'}$ if available) f The activity is banking at various outlets are no chance of emission of effluent gases, since no production facilities are carried of However, there are diesel generators made available at various branch offices which would be causing emissions.
-To mitigate this, Bank is carrying out periodic servicing of diesel generators through AMC and using mostly 5 star rated equipments.
-Total Scope 3 emissions per rupee of turnover Total Scope 3 emissionintensity (optional) - the relevant metric may be selected by the entity
+Parameter Unit FY 2022-23 FY 2021-22 Total Scope 3 emissions (Break-up of the GHG into $CO_2$ , $CH_4$ , $N_2O$ , HFCs, PFCs, $SF{\theta'}$ , $NF{3'}$ if available) The activity is banking at various outlets an no chance of emission of effluent gases, since no production facilities are carried ou Total Scope 3 emissions per rupee of turnover However, there are diesel generators made Total Scope 3 emissionintensity ( optional ) - the relevant metric may be selected by the entity available at various branch offices which would be causing emissions.
+To mitigate this, Bank is carrying out periodic servicir of diesel generators through AMC and us mostly 5 star rated equipments.